uchicago-cs/student-resource-guide/tutorials/git.rst

 The commit will now include only ``README.md``.

-We're nearing the end of the first part of the homework so, before continuing to the second part of the homework, let's make sure all our changes have been committed and pushed::
+We're nearing the end of the first part of the tutorial so, before continuing to the second part of the tutorial, let's make sure all our changes have been committed and pushed::

     git add -u
-    git commit -m"Wrapping up first part of the homework" git push
+    git commit -m"Wrapping up first part of the tutorial" git push

 Before continuing, make sure ``git status`` shows this::